NCAA refutes claim that passengers without proof of vaccination will be denied boarding

 By Lawani Mikairu

-Nigeria Civil Aviation Authority, NCAA, said the claim in some sections of the media that the federal government has directed that intending passengers without COVID-19 vaccination will not be allowed to board their flights is not true.
+Nigeria Civil Aviation Authority, NCAA, Thursday said the claim in some sections of the media that the federal government has directed that intending passenger without covid-19 vaccination will not be allowed to board their flights is not true.

 “We want to state categorically that no such directive emanated from the Federal Government through NCAA.